Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/I2203 OS/Chp 1.md

 - st = WEXITSTATUS(st);

 ##### Example question
-The question is we need to find the max of an array using 2 processes, when should use from 0 to 4 of the array and the child takes the rest and then the parent should print out the result
+The question is we need to find the max of an array using 2 processes, the parent should handle the elements from 0 to 4 in the array and the child takes the rest and then the parent should print out the result
 ```c
 #include <stdio.h>
 #include <unistd.h>